umaichanuwu/AnimeLinks/README.md

 # Notes
 - extracting takes a lot of time, so I won't always post content here unless requested, you can join the [discord](https://discord.gg/fzRdtVh) to ask for something
-- github doesn't allow files bigger than 50mb so cutscenes are compressed in split zip files, you have a .zip file and .z01 .z02, etc for parts.
-Just open the .zip one with all of the others parts in the same folder and it will work
+- GitHub doesn't allow files bigger than 50MB so cutscenes are compressed in split zip files, you have a .zip file and .z01 .z02, etc for parts.
+Just open the .zip one with all of the other parts in the same folder and it will work
 - for any extracted content, if full is specified then it's full data at that point in the game, if it's patch it's only data inside the update file.
-Keep in mind update patches don't necessarily contains new stuff, they may contains changed files or files that didn't even changed
+Keep in mind update patches don't necessarily contain new stuff, they may contain changed files or files that didn't even change

 ---